murdinc/springg/README.md

 # Springg Vector Database

-A production-ready, distributed vector database written in Go with advanced features for scalability and reliability.
-Designed for deployment on AWS with automatic clustering, crash recovery, and peer-to-peer replication.
+A high-performance, distributed vector database written in Go, designed for production deployment on AWS with automatic clustering, S3 backup, and peer-to-peer replication.

-**Key Highlights:**
-- **100x-1000x faster search** with HNSW (Hierarchical Navigable Small World) indexing
-- **Zero data loss** with Write-Ahead Logging for crash recovery
-- **Auto-scaling architecture** built for AWS EC2 Auto Scaling Groups
-- **Efficient replication** with batching that reduces HTTP requests by 100x
-- **Smart S3 sync** with block-based incremental updates reducing data transfer by 1000x

 ## Features